figorr/fanpypro/README.md

 Custom integration for Home Assistant to configure ceiling fans for use with the [Fanpy Card](https://github.com/figorr/fanpy-card) Lovelace card.

+## History

+Fanpy Pro is the evolution of the [Fanpy](https://github.com/figorr/fanpy) integration.

+Fanpy allowed configuring ceiling fans using a **Broadlink device** to transmit RF commands, making non-smart fans controllable from Home Assistant.
+However, the main problem was desynchronization: when someone used the **physical remote**, the integration had no way of knowing the fan had changed state.

+Fanpy Pro was born to solve this.
+The idea was to build a combined RF receiver and transmitter using an **ESP32 + CC1101 module** running **ESPHome** (based on the [Daedilus dual-pin wiring](https://esphome.io/projects/daedilus.html)).
+This way the integration could capture every RF code sent by the physical remote and keep state perfectly synchronized — removing the need for a Broadlink device entirely.

+**More info** can be found at [ESPHome project details](https://github.com/figorr/fanpypro/blob/master/esphome/README.md)

+However, while all codes are captured correctly by ESPHome, some of them fail to trigger the fan when retransmitted (what appears to be an ESPHome bug).
+To work around this, Fanpy Pro introduced the **Hybrid mode**: the ESP32+CC1101 continues **receiving** all codes from the physical remote (keeping HA synchronized), while a **Broadlink device** handles **transmission** using the previously learned codes.
+This gives reliable synchronization with zero desync.

+The Hybrid mode has been tested on **Inspire** brand fans sold at Leroy Merlin, specifically the **Huelva L** and **Sirocco Plus** models, where it works perfectly.
+If ESPHome transmission reliability improves in the future, the Broadlink could be removed entirely and the CC1101 alone would handle both receiving and transmitting.

 ## Purpose

 Fanpy Pro is the **backend companion** for the Fanpy Card.
 While the card provides the frontend UI, this integration provides the configuration wizard and generates all the necessary entities and scripts.